Artist in Residence: Aurélien P

 "Proletarians of all countries, caress yourselves!", Antinorm, journal of the groups of the FHAR, issue n.2, february - march 1973

-The Front Homosexuel d’Action Révolutionnaire (FHAR, English: Homosexual Front for Revolutionary Action) was a Parisian political movement founded in 1971.
+The Front Homosexuel d’Action Révolutionnaire (FHAR, English: Homosexual Front for Revolutionary Action) was a political movement founded in Paris in 1971.
 Resulting from a union between lesbian feminists and gay activists, they asserted the subversion of the bourgeois and hetero–patriarchal state.

 The texts published by the group during the few years of their existence manifest a need to express a new relationship to politics of being, mixing individual and collective experience.
 With many texts warning against the assimilation of "homosexuality" into capitalism, the movement can shed light on ways to understand contemporary feelings and experiences of loneliness, belonging and resistance.